u1400863/FindYourself/README.md

   and control their fear of being alone.

-Build: Find Yourself  was built to run on Windows for the PC, https://github.com/kogasaa/FindYourself/blob/master/FindYourself.uproject as we progress but for the time being we only have these controls.
+Build: Find Yourself  was built to run on Windows for the PC, https://github.com/kogasaa/FindYourself/blob/master/FindYourself.uproject

 .
 Unreal Engine 5 EULA: https://www.unrealengine.com/en-US/eula/unreal?prox=1
 .
 Controles: WASD for movement.
 "Space" for jumping.
 "F" toggles the flashlight on and off.
 "E" is the pick up and interact with objects.
+"Q" is for closing any notes that appear on your screen.
+"G" is for whistling to call your fox companion if you've encountered the fox during gameplay.